AnkitPrakash687/YoutubeTrendings/README.md

 Following are the four V's which make this a Big Data problem

-* VOLUME: The size is about 142 MB and there are over 0.5 million records with 16 columns.
+* VOLUME: The size is about 24 MB and there are over 20,000 records, 16 columns.
 * VARIETY: The dataset is Structured and is in the csv as well as json file.
 * VELOCITY: The data is from May 2017 to June 2018 and it was generated daily.
 * VERACITY: The Data is cleaned data.